Preparing for Your First Offsets Report

 6 months out

 With 6 months to go, you or your service provider should be able to start drafting the offsets report.
-As you have not conducted final monitoring checks you will not be able to finalize mapping (and consequently FullCAM modeling and carbon abatement calculations), but a first pass will assist in identifying any gaps.
+As you have not conducted final monitoring checks you will not be able to finalise mapping (and consequently FullCAM modeling and carbon abatement calculations), but a first pass will assist in identifying any gaps.

 5 months out